 Risky business: If you spray a water mist near/around the sides of your carburetor (or fuel injector for that matter) while the engine is running, and the engine speeds up, then you have a vacuum leak.

-That is a very probable smog test failure waiting to happen; the NOx part of the test is what will do you in.
+Vacuum leaks are a smog test failure waiting to happen; the NOx part of the test is what will do you in.
 The risky business part relates as to what to do about it.
 Can you pinpoint the exact location of the leak?
 Examine the gasket seams—look for splits/cracks/stains.

 If you can determine the exact location of the vacuum leak, you have a decision to make: try to do a kluge fix; give a mechanic some serious money; or do nothing, roll the dice and take the test.

 This article will not address as to what that decision should be.
 Using gasket glop on the side and figuring out when to turn the engine off before it's sucked into the carburetor?
 You are on your own.

 A fixed vacuum leak may solve a check-engine light problem (may need reset).

 Engine Timing and Idle Speed

 It is common knowledge advancing the timing above specs will increase performance.
 If the timing is not within hood specifications, you will flunk the smog test.